PamelaCaguana/simple-calc/README.md

-A simple 4 function calculator for funsies
+A simple 4 function calculator made to play with some simple javascript.